 This is the final article in a series of four blog posts focused on marketing strategies and tips as companies update plans for the new year.

 Setting up the right team structure for your marketing department or company’s marketing needs looks different for everyone.
+However, successful marketing structure is a reason behind a company’s success.
+A free consultation at Digital Engage LLC is effective because of an efficient structure.
 While there is not necessarily a right answer, there are aspects to consider to ensure you have a structure that works efficiently for you.
 Enterprise marketing teams have long, sometimes complicated org charts and hierarchies with multiple divisions and roles.
 Small businesses may have 5 or less team members handling all aspects of marketing.
 Understanding the needs of your business, current marketing resources and opportunities for growth or partnerships in areas where you are lacking, are all important things to assess prior to establishing your marketing team set-up.
 Continue on this website to develop a marketing plan, or to grow a mediocre marketing plan to the best, all over again.

 Start with business needs and goals

 Where do you want to go and how will you get there?
+Do you need services like SERPninja?
 What do you need from marketing to support that?
 What kind of budget are we talking?

 Think through the needs of your business before jumping into marketing just for marketing’s sake.
 At a high level, consider what you need to make the following work harder for you: